-The GFS template tables show, in an integrated way,
+The GFS template tables show, in an integrated way:

 - government revenue and expenditure

-- government deficit,
+- government surplus (+)/deficit (-)

-- transactions in assets,
+- transactions in financial assets and liabilities

-- balance sheets.
+- balance sheets

 GFS template tables are presented on both an annual and quarterly basis.
 Annual data are presented in a summary form as well as in a detailed form.

-The GFS template tables present data for all the Member State, for the EU27 and the euro area and for Iceland, Norway and Switzerland (annual data).
+The GFS template tables present data for all the Member State, for the EU-28 and the euro area and for Iceland, Norway and Switzerland (annual data).
 They draw on data from various Eurostat databases in an integrated manner.
 The tables contain useful metadata for interpretation of the data.

-Annual Summary Government Finance Statistics template tables by subsectors and Detailed Annual Government Finance Statistics template tables are compiled at the same date as Annual Summary Government Finance Statistics template tables (both last updated on 4 December 2012)
+Detailed Annual Government Finance Statistics template tables are compiled at the same date as Annual Summary Government Finance Statistics template tables (both last updated on 20 December 2013).

 Eurostat asks Member States to transmit data according to a pre-defined timetable.
 In general, Member States introduce revisions to their data before each transmission.
 Eurostat accepts all revisions, provided that adequate explanation is provided.
 In the public database aggregates for the euro area and EU-28 are automatically updated when national series change.